How to Fix Warped Siding

 Next, apply some of the stainable wood putty using a putty knife.
 Depending on the size of the hole, you may only need one layer.
 For larger holes, build up several layers by allowing each layer to dry before applying the next.
 Using sandpaper, sand down the putty to make sure the patch is even.

-If you do not have experience working with siding, it’s best to call a trained professional who has a solid reputation for fixing warped siding.
+If you do not have experience working with siding, it’s best to call a trained professional.
 Acting early is important as more serious issues can arise from warped siding that is not addressed.
 However, it’s equally important for the person who’s repairing it to know what they are doing in order to avoid damaging other parts of the home.

 Warped Siding is a Big Problem